jennykean15/healthcare-platform-documentation/README.md

 ## Project Disclaimer

 HCPP is a fictional platform created solely for this technical-writing portfolio.
 This repository does not contain proprietary information, source code, documentation, or confidential data from any employer or healthcare organization.

-## Disclaimer

-This project is fictional and was created solely as a technical writing portfolio.
-It does not contain proprietary information from any employer or healthcare organization.